Grove

 5. Syncer orchestrates two-phase sync: pull remote changes and merge, then push local changes

-6. Transport handles the network layer (HTTP, SSE streaming, or custom protocols)
+6. Transport handles the network layer (HTTP, SSE streaming, WebSocket, or custom protocols)

 Architecture